EV-Project/DashDisplay/README.md

 The first stages of development!
 A display will be connected to an Raspberry Pi which makes The serial communication easier.

+The following are going to be displayed in HMI:
 1. vehicle speed
 2. Battery level
 3. charging indicator